frig-js/frig/HACKING.md

+## Compiling
+1. Install webpack
+2. Run `webpack -w --progress -p` to automatically compile the project whenever a file is changed.

+## Docs (WIP)

 frigProps
 - explain what it is, how it works, and how to use it and extend it

 FriggingPropsMixin
   - Takes all these defaults and creates a cascading heirachy of sane defaults, but also the ability to override them as well

 Input Mixin